 10 Fun Places to Visit in Tokyo, Japan

 You’ll want to start off your stay in Tokyo by getting a panoramic view of one of the most densely populated cities on the planet.
 Standing more than 634 metres above the ground, the Tokyo Skytree is presently the world’s tallest tower and the second largest structure on Earth (only the Burj Khalifa in Dubai is higher).
 From the observation deck, you’ll have access to sight lines that will reveal a carpet of skyscrapers and other buildings spreading out in each direction.
 Make a point to visit the tower base after dark as well, as LED lights blanket its exterior with a different colour scheme every evening.
 If you’ve got lots of time, considering visiting Skytree near sunset so you can see it during the day, sunset and at night.

 2) Shinjuku Station

 Fascinated by urban infrastructure?
 If so, don’t miss your chance to admire the controlled chaos that reigns on a daily basis at Shinjuku Station.
 It is here where subway, commuter rail, and inter-city trains meet, combining for 36 platforms that service well over three million people per day.
+This is where you’ll go when you adventure outside of Tokyo.
+Learn more about the Japan Rail Pass, it will save you a ton.
 This makes Shinjuku Station the busiest transport hub in the world, according to the Guinness World Book of Records.
 Let that sink in, the world’s busiest transport hub… If you’re going with friends stay close and prepare for quite an adrenaline rush.
-Do some research before you arrive as lots of places to visit in Shinjuku Tokyo, my favourite being the free observation deck at the government building.
+Do some research before you arrive as lots of places to visit in Shinjuku Tokyo.
+My favourite being the free observation deck at the government building.
 If arriving at night, stop by Omoide Yokocho for some Yakitori. (below)